zvtoth/zvtoth.github.io/3_Latin.md

 The Latin Reading Group has recently transformed into a Paleography reading group.
 We meet once every couple of weeks via Zoom, and read and transcribe from a manuscript.
 Currently (Fall 2020) we are working on a question concerning beatitude, in the anonymous <a href="https://digi.vatlib.it/view/MSS_Vat.lat.985" target="_blank">Vat.
 Lat.
 985</a>, which is very nicely and legibly written.

 The paleography skills of the group participants occupy a big range, and everyone is welcome.
 It is easier than it looks like, and very easy to get used to it!
-If interested, please send me an email.
+If interested, please <a href="mailto:ztoth@iu.edu">send me an email</a>.

 <img src="{{ site.baseurl }}/public/img/folio.jpg" alt="Vat Lat ms 985">